deutschebank/fluxnova-docs-manual/content/user-guide/process-engine/scripting.md

 # Use Scripts as Conditions

-As an alternative to expression language, Flowave allows you to use scripts as `conditionExpression` of conditional sequence flows.
+As an alternative to expression language, Fluxnova allows you to use scripts as `conditionExpression` of conditional sequence flows.
 To do that, the `language` attribute of the `conditionExpression` element has to be set to the desired scripting language.
 The script source code is the text content of the element, as with expression language.
 Another way to specify the script